1. Skip to content

 Mpox is transmitted through close physical contact, and the most noticeable symptom of the disease is pus-filled lesions on the skinImage: AP/picture alliance

-The African Union's health authority has declared a public health emergency over an mpox outbreak on the continent.
+The African Union's health authority declared a public health emergency on Tuesday over an mpox outbreak on the continent.

-"With a heavy heart but with an unyielding commitment to our people, to our African citizens, we declare mpox as [a] public health emergency of continental security," Jean Kaseya, head of the Africa Centres for Disease Control and Prevention (Africa CDC), said during an online media briefing on Tuesday.
+"With a heavy heart but with an unyielding commitment to our people, to our African citizens, we declare mpox as [a] public health emergency of continental security," Jean Kaseya, head of the Africa Centres for Disease Control and Prevention (Africa CDC), said during an online media briefing.

-The World Health Organization has convened its emergency committee to discuss the outbreak and was expected to decide on Wednesday whether it represents a public health emergency of international concern.
+The announcement came a day before the World Health Organization expected to decide whether it represents a public health emergency of international concern.

 Africa CDC has called upon the international community to support its efforts in mobilizing 2 million vaccines.